-Join David Gassner for an in-depth discussion in this video Exploring learning styles: Auditory, kinesthetic, and visual, part of Foundations of Programming: Programming for Kids.
+Join David Gassner for an in-depth discussion in this video Exploring learning styles: Auditory, kinesthetic, and visual, part of Programming Foundations: Programming for Kids.

 I'm going to get a little academic for the next couple of movies, but it's important to what I'll talk about for most of this course.
 Understanding learning styles in general, and about how kids learn in particular, can help guide parents and educators in choosing tools that are appropriate for their young programmers.
 People learn and process new information in their own individual ways.
 But we all have certain things in common.
 One of the most popular ways to describe learning styles is in three major categories, visual, kinesthetic, and auditory.

 According to a study that originally described these in depth, over 70% of students show distinct differences in how quickly and easily they receive and process various kinds of stimuli.
 Some learn most quickly from things they see, some from what they touch, and others from what they hear.
 With visual learning, feedback is in the form of what you see.
 This can include pictures, drawings, shapes, sculpture, and paintings.
 You'll see a common pattern in many of the programming environments for young kids.